 Probably the most important advice I can give you is try not to make this decision when you’re under pressure or quickly.
 Certainly, if you sell the stones or gift the ring to your children, you can’t change your mind.
 So think it through and be sure whatever decision you make is right for you.

-Worthy is dedicated to providing sellers and buyers with that ultimate win-win.
-Everyday they bring together buyers and sellers with their luxury auction marketplace.
-Worthy is led by the very best in the luxury goods market and they work together to bring you the fairest market value for your valuable items while providing stellar service driven by transparency, integrity, privacy and convenience.
+Getting cash for your ring or diamond opens the door to all kinds of opportunities, and Worthy is dedicated to providing sellers and buyers with that ultimate win-win scenario.
+Every day they bring together professional buyers and sellers with their luxury auction marketplace.
+Worthy is led by the very best in the luxury goods market and they work together to bring you the fairest market value for your valuable items while providing stellar service driven by transparency, integrity, privacy, and convenience.
+What more could you ask for?